roxanagutz/METRICS/README.md

 # METRICS
-Slides and replication files used for METRICS reading group on Difference-in-Difference methos
+This website provides the presentation slides and replication files used for METRICS reading group.
+The group reads new articles on the Difference-in-Difference literature.